Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

   });
 });
 ```
-- It's acceptable to disable tests but with two prerequisites:
+- It's acceptable to disable tests but with three prerequisites:
+  1. A useless test should be removed from code, not disabled.
-  1. it should be in `xit` instead of `it` block. `xit` blocks are for skipping tests.
+  2. A disabled test should be in `xit` instead of `it` block. `xit` blocks are for skipping tests.
 Commented tests are FORBIDDEN.
-  2. it should have a `FIXME` comment containing an issue number to track it.
+  3. A disabled test should have a `FIXME` comment containing an issue number to track it.
 Disabled tests must be addressed ASAP.

 ```javascript
     // FIXME: In ZIL-4879